talhanuhuymaz/talhanuhuymaz/README.md

-Hi 👋 My name is Talha Nuh Uymaz
+Hi 👋 I'm Talha Nuh
 ================================
 IT student at Yeditepe University
 -----------------------------
 I'm interested in mobile app and game development.
-I'm an information systems student, so I am improving myself in programming languages such as C++, Python, Html & Css, etc.
+I'm an information systems student, so I'm improving myself in programming languages such as C++, Python, Html & Css, etc.
  * 🌍  I'm based in Istanbul
  * ✉️  You can contact me at [talha\_nuh@hotmail.com](mailto:talha_nuh@hotmail.com )